Trinity Alumni-to-Student Mentoring

 When you decide to mentor at Trinity, you can choose to become as involved as you want.
 Whether you have less than an hour to give per month or 20, there is a path for you!
 Below are some different Mentoring Journeys we encourage you to embark on, with the time commitment of each detailed.

-In a world dramatically changed by the Covid-19 pandemic, flexibility and options are critical.
-Thanks to a blend of online and in-person mentoring options, there are multiple ways to volunteer that will suit you.
+In a world dramatically changed by the Covid-19 pandemic, we now have a blend of online and in-person mentoring options to suit our volunteers.

 Some Sample Mentoring Journeys